 25 min. for 6+ year old

-Once upon a time in the kingdom of Persia there lived two brothers.
+Once upon a time, during Bagdad’s golden era, there lived two brothers.
 The older, Kassim was wealthy men while his younger brother Ali Baba, was very poor.
 One day, while looking for firewood, Ali Baba heard the sound of hooves.
 He knew that thieves and robbers were common in this part of the forest, so he quickly hid his mules and climbed up the nearest tree.

 The horsemen, forty of them altogether, were indeed robbers!